Cyber Monday may be over, but great prices are here to stay.

 Fasteners: Be careful with soft climbers that use hook-and-loop fasteners because they can be abrasive on a toddler’s tender skin.
 The best models have the fasteners on the bottom of the pieces so your child is far less likely to get hurt.

-Colors: Since toddlers’ eyes aren’t fully developed, they tend to prefer bright colors.
+Colors: Since a child's eyes aren’t fully developed until after their fifth birthday, they tend to prefer bright colors and dark and light contrasting colors.
 Because of this, it’s best to look for a soft climber that pleases your child’s sense of aesthetics rather than yours.
 Also, some models come in creative shapes, such as a ladybug or turtle.
 If your child gets excited by the picture, chances are they’ll be thrilled by the real thing.

 Playpen: It’s also possible to purchase a soft climber that resembles a playpen, giving your child a well-defined play area.
 However, it’s important that you never leave a toddler alone in this type of soft climber because it won’t contain them.
 A child can easily climb out.